Akhil-pm/Project-MEAN-STACK/README.md

 -guest user can view the list of live updates
 -logged in user can submit an application form for permission  to travel to trivandrum.
 - Admin can manually approve the applications submitted by user,add,update and delete details about containment zones.
+-On approval from admin an email notification will be sent to the applicants.In this project a dummy email and smtp server is used for testing.(To send email in real,use real email and password)

 -Mongodb atlas is used to store data
 -Person who sign-up using email "admin123@gmail.com" will be assigned the role admin(already signed  up)